January 29, 2018

 To better understand the cause of the braking issue on the subject motorcycles, ODI requested NHTSA’s Vehicle Research and Test Center (VRTC) conduct inspections and testing of affected vehicle braking systems.
 Through its work, VRTC determined that deposits were forming on the valves in the Hydraulic Control Unit (HCU) of the Antilock Braking System (ABS).
 These deposits could prevent the proper function of the HCU and render the brakes ineffective.

-To understand why deposits were forming in the HCU, Harley Davidson completed an analysis of the Dow 460 brake fluid used as original equipment on the subject motorcycles and determined that it had stability issues if left in the brake system for an extended period of time.
+used as original equipment on the subject motorcycles and determined that it had stability issues if left in the brake system for an extended period of time.
 Harley Davidson found that if a brake fluid

 flush was not conducted as outlined in the owner’s manual for the motorcycles, and was left in the system for a period of time beyond their recommendation; deposits could form in the HCU.
 Through further testing, Harley Davidson identified an alternate, commercially available, brake fluid